Motivate students to share their understanding of a book using these fiction and non-fiction reader response questions and prompts.

 13. What would you and your favorite character discuss over breakfast?

-15. What can you figure out that the author didn’t put into words?
+15. What can you figure out that the author didn’t say?

 16. Are there any parts that confused you while reading?
-What?
+If so, where?

 17. What are some similarities and differences between two central characters?